smartsdk/dataModels/User/Activity/doc/spec.md

-# UserActivity
+# Activity

 ## Description

 This entity represents the current activity performed by an user.
-It can be used in different scenarios, from modeling social activities on a web site (e.g. Federico shares the a picture of his dog) to real life activities (e.g. Federico drives his car to work).
+It can be used in different scenarios, from modeling social activities on a web site (e.g. Federico shares a picture of his dog) to real life activities (e.g. Federico drives his car to work).
 The model is largely inspired by
 [https://www.w3.org/TR/activitystreams-core](https://www.w3.org/TR/activitystreams-core).

 The model is represents users activities using the following predicate structure: `(Actor, Verb, Object*, Target*)`, where `Object` and `Target` are optional.

-The `Actor` is identified by the attribute `refActor`, the `Verb` is identified by `refActivityType`, the `Object` is identified by `refObject`, and the `Target` is identified by `refTarget`.
+The `Actor` is identified by the attribute `refActor`, the `Verb` is identified by `activityType`, the `Object` is identified by `refObject`, and the `Target` is identified by `refTarget`.
 In generally it is assumed that the different part of the predicate are references to other NGSI entities, with the exception of the `Actor`.
 Within FIWARE, `refActor` could point to the end of the FIWARE Identity Manager, where FIWARE user profiles are stored.

 ## Data Model